 Finally, we already know that we can instantly revert a face back to its original state by clicking the Reset button above the sliders.
 But if you've made changes to multiple faces and need to quickly undo all of them at once, click the All button instead:

 And there we have it!
 That's our complete look at how to use the brand new Face-Aware Liquify feature, part of the June 2016 Creative Cloud updates for Photoshop CC!
-Want to learn about more new features?
-Check out the new Content-Aware Crop Tool in Photoshop!
+Check out our Photo Retouching section for more image editing tutorials!